1. Home

 Cons with backup generators

-Carbon monoxide: A generator must be outside while it runs due to the gas exhaust and risk of carbon monoxide poisoning
+Carbon monoxide: A generator must run away from dwellings due to the gas exhaust and risk of carbon monoxide poisoning

 Dirty: A generator gives off exhaust and fumes from the gas.